Wyliemaster/GD-Yellow-account-Comments/README.md

 # GD Yellow account Comments
- a save injector which allows you to have yellow account comments
+ A save injector which allows you to have yellow account comments

+## How To Use

+Place your CCGameManager file next to the `run.bat` file and then run, a folder called `build` will be generated which then has your new CCGameManager file.
+You then replace all instances of CCGameManager from appdata with this and then your account comments will be yellow!

  ## What does this do?